zxinxbb/apprentice-boot-camp-fundamentals-2/README.md

 None

-## Day One

-**Groups / Pairs:** Presenters to send MD list of activities and what groups are needed MD to make lists / randomise

 ### Follow-on tasks

 Organisation mentors should look to exercise the knowledge we’ve covered in the boot camp.
 Below are suggestions for tasks that would do this, but please use your own judgement to work out what to do.
 There is no need for anything to be returned to MD or the presenters—it’s just a learning exercise.